EBISPOT/gwas-sumstats-tools-documentation/README.md

 # GWAS SumStats Tools
 ___

-GWAS SumStats Tools is a versatile toolkit created to simplify the processing, validation, and formatting of GWAS summary statistics files intended for submission to the GWAS catalog.
+GWAS SumStats Tools is a versatile toolkit created to simplify the processing, validation, and formatting of GWAS summary statistics files intended for submission to the GWAS Catalog.
 This toolkit provides a variety of features designed for efficiency and ease of use.

 ## Features
 1. Reading: Preview a GWAS summary statistics data file, extract headers, metadata, or specific field-value pairs from the metadata.